21inches/limit-order-protocol/LITE_VERSION_CHANGES.md

 ## Overview

 This document outlines all changes made to create the lite version of the Limit Order Protocol.
-The main goal was to decrease code size while maintaining all core functionality.
+The lite version was developed specifically to address Etherlink's transaction gas limit of 30 million, which required a significant reduction in contract code size.
+The goal was to decrease code size while maintaining all core functionality.
 The changes were implemented across two commits:

 1. **[Commit 593658b](https://github.com/21inches/limit-order-protocol/commit/593658bcb43bd116ca77eb0de904316552565e32)**: Initial lite version implementation
 2. **[Commit 7dcc669](https://github.com/21inches/limit-order-protocol/commit/7dcc669952ac911a2d57e2327bb81b2c790d285a)**: Complete lite version with final optimizations